Hardware Design Best Practices

 With the massive number of files in a typical hardware workspace, it can be difficult (and cumbersome) to create all the branches needed for the project.
 In addition, with the massive workspace size, the creation of more branches causes the repository size to inflate to unmanageable proportions.

-Plan, manage, and accelerate delivery of your chip design today with the tools used by the top semiconductor companies.
-Our Semiconductor Starter Pack includes 10 licenses of each Methodics IPLM, Helix Core, and Hansoft for a special introductory price.
+Accelerate chip design delivery with tools used by top semiconductor companies.
+Our Semiconductor Starter Pack includes 10 licenses of Helix IPLM, Helix Core, and Hansoft at a lower, introductory price.

 Recommended Workflow For Hardware Design Teams